 Cook had refused to pay wage arrears to his women workers, in defiance of the Trade Board.

 Letter from J.J.
 Mallon to A.G.
-Ellis, 17 July 1919, confirming the eventual payment of the arrears by Cook and suggesting that Ellis should use the successful outcome as a means to recruit more women to the union.
+Ellis, 17 July 1919Link opens in a new window, confirming the eventual payment of the arrears by Cook and suggesting that Ellis should use the successful outcome as a means to recruit more women to the union.

 Mass sacking of women workers, Cheshire, 1920